alex-korobko/http-server-fault-emulator/README.md

   }
   ```

   starts server listening to connections on port `9000`.
-The active behaviour is `configurable_response` that is configured after accepting a connection the service to wait for 2 sec and close the connection.
+The active behaviour is `configurable_response` that is configured after accepting a connection to wait for 2 sec and close the connection.

  The following configuration